Sas Carey

-Sas Carey (born 1945) is an American film director, author, teacher, holistic nurse and spiritual healer.
-She is best known for her four feature documentaries: Gobi Women's Song, Ceremony, Migration and Transition and her book Reindeer Herders in My Heart: Stories of Healing Journeys in Mongolia, and founding the non-profit Nomadicare, which works to support and preserve traditional Mongolian nomadic culture through healthcare, films and stories.
+Sas Carey (born 1945) (aka SallyAnn Carey) is an American film director, author, teacher, holistic nurse, and spiritual healer.
+She is best known for her four feature documentaries: Gobi Women's Song, Ceremony, Migration and Transition and her two books Reindeer Herders in My Heart: Stories of Healing Journeys in Mongolia, and Marrying Mongolia: A Memoir.
+She founded the non-profit Nomadicare, which works to support and preserve traditional Mongolian nomadic culture through healthcare, films and stories.

 Personal life

 Carey was born in the state of Washington, United States, at the end of World War II.
 She later moved to the Northeastern United States, where she pursued a degree in education at Western Connecticut State University and Keene State College.
-She also has a Bachelor of Science in Nursing (1983) and Master of Education degree from the University of Vermont.
-She has lived in Mongolia, France, Sweden, China and Denmark, and currently lives and works in Middlebury, Vermont.
+She later received a Bachelor of Science in Nursing (1982) and Master of Education (1988) degree from the University of Vermont.
+She has lived in Mongolia, France, Sweden, China and Denmark, where she was a foreign student with the American Field Service (1962), and currently lives and works in Middlebury, Vermont.
 Carey is a mother, grandmother, and Quaker.

 Career

 Holistic nursing and prevention

-After teaching second grade and working as a professional clay sculptor, Carey became a Registered nurse and started a private practice in holistic nursing.
+After teaching second grade and working as a professional clay sculptor, Carey became a Registered Nurse and started a private practice in holistic nursing.
 She also founded the Alternatives for Teens program, which promotes teens' discussion of issues important to them and sets up group events as alternatives to drug and alcohol use.
 In 1990, the program received one of ten Exemplary Prevention Programs Awards given nationally from the United States Department of Health and Human Services.
 In 1999, she was hired as an Office of Safe and Healthy Students consultant for the state of Vermont.